active-threat-hunting/active-threat-hunting/ansible/other-playbooks/https-reverse-proxy/README.md

 ### Additional information:

-The playbook creates a self-signed SSL cert and key in /opt in a directory using the same name as the value set for `container_username`.
-So if the `container_username` is `nginx-docker` the self-signed SSL cert and key would be in `/opt/nginx-docker`.
+The playbook creates a self-signed SSL cert and key in /opt in a directory using the same name as the value set for `container_name`.
+So if the `container_name` is `nginx-docker` the self-signed SSL cert and key would be in `/opt/nginx-docker`.
 You can replace the cert as needed with a valid certificate on the remote server and then re-run the playbook to re-initialize the Nginx docker container using the new SSL cert.